Snell of Warborough and London

 Samuel Snell married Maria West on 8 June 1811 at St Laurence Parish Church, Warborough, Oxfordshire.
 The witnesses were Thomas Cook and Mary West.
 No ages are given.
 Both Samuel and Maria are shown as from the parish of Warborough.

-I have been unable to trace either Samuel or Maria's baptisms.
+I have been unable to trace with certainty either Samuel or Maria's baptisms, later censuses suggest both were born between 1786 and 1790.

-Josiah West was baptised on 19 June 1764, the son of Josiah West who had been born around 1730.
+- Josiah West had been baptised on 19 June 1764, the son of Josiah West who had been born around 1730.
 He married Betty Bailys on 24 September 1755.
 Betty died in 1773.
 Her husband Josiah is believed to have died in 1794.

 The village of Warborough in Oxfordshire is about 10 miles south east of Oxford just north of Shillingford.
 Today it has a population of about 940.